-Ref.
-Action Preliminary Capital Cost Allowance 6.2 Develop a new, small-scale kids play area in Coopers Green Park. \$50,000- \$100,000 7.1 Once the new Hall and park washroom facilities are complete and accessible, remove existing washroom / changeroom enclosure.
+Ref. # Action Preliminary Capital Cost Allowance 6.2 Develop a new, small-scale kids play area in Coopers Green Park.
+7.1 Once the new Hall and park washroom facilities are complete and accessible, remove existing washroom / changeroom enclosure.
 Consider an interim condition or re-location of the facility within park during Hall construction to provide uninterrupted washroom access during the transition.
 Consider final re-location or re-use of the structure as a storage shed at Coopers Green or other SCRD park.
-Staff Time or include under construction contract for Action Item 1.3 9.1 Integrate and upgrade barbecuing and fire pit area as part of the larger proposed Community Hall design and construction project.
+9.1 Integrate and upgrade barbecuing and fire pit area as part of the larger proposed Community Hall design and construction project.
 Covered by Action Item 1.1 and 1.3 10.2 Consider additional park amenities within perimeter areas of open lawn areas if user demand increases (e.g. Horseshoe Pits).
 Staff Time 10.3 Consider developing a tree replacement plan in order to maintain the mature treed character in the park over the long-term.
 Staff Time 10.4 Consider developing one landscape focal point for photographs at weddings or other special events.
-Staff Time & \$3,500 11.2 Work with the established Coopers Green Volunteer Group (see Action Item 19.1) to determine targets, funding, and personnel for restoration efforts in the park.
-Staff Time 13.1 Design and develop park trails and lookouts including: Lagoon Loop Trail east of Redrooffs Road that targets a low to moderate level of difficulty (suitable for all ages).
+11.2 2 Work with the established Coopers Green Volunteer Group (see Action Item 19.1) to determine targets, funding, and personnel for restoration efforts in the park.
+13.1 Design and develop park trails and lookouts including: Lagoon Loop Trail east of Redrooffs Road that targets a low to moderate level of difficulty (suitable for all ages).
 Consider interpretive signage program as part of this trail.
 Assess feasibility, design and implement a lagoon edge viewing platform on the east side of Redrooffs Road along the proposed Lagoon Loop Trail.
-Design and develop a Kitchin Creek Loop trail by developing a new trail on the north side of the creek to connect with the existing trail south of the creek.
-Design and construct a feature platform and bench at one to two identified lookout locations along the proposed Kitchin Creek Loop Trail. \$48,000 14.1 Develop designs and implementation phasing for entry signs, directional signs, trail signs, information signs, and code of conduct signs. \$12,000 14.2 Develop content and designs for interpretive signs about natural, cultural and historical information in Coopers Green Park. \$6,000 14.3 Manufacture and install new signage as per designs and phasing identified in Action item 14.1 and 14.2. \$40,000 15.1 Develop two additional beach access points, stair or ramp, from the general park area between the Hall and boat ramp. \$6,000 19.5 Complete a five year milestone review and update of the Management Plan (in 2020).
+Design and develop a Kitabia Crack Loop trail by developing a new trail on the \$48,000 Design and develop a Kitchin Creek Loop trail by developing a new trail on the north side of the creek to connect with the existing trail south of the creek.
+Design and construct a feature platform and bench at one to two identified lookout locations along the proposed Kitchin Creek Loop Trail.
+14.1 Develop designs and implementation phasing for entry signs, directional signs, trail signs, information signs, and code of conduct signs.
+14.2 Develop content and designs for interpretive signs about natural, cultural and historical information in Coopers Green Park.
+14.3 Manufacture and install new signage as per designs and phasing identified in Action item 14.1 and 14.2.
+15.1 Develop two additional beach access points, stair or ramp, from the general park area between the Hall and boat ramp. \$6,000 19.5 Complete a five year milestone review and update of the Management Plan (in 2020).
 Review accomplishments to date and re-evaluate priorities for the next 5 years.
 Staff Time